9inpachi/notes/kubernetes/README.md

 ## Using Kubectl

-Usually when deploying an application using kubernetes, we first create a deployment and then expose that deployment by creating a service.
+Two Kubernetes resources are needed for deploying an application.

+1. `Deployment`: Creates containers and ensures that they are up and running.
+2. `Service`: Makes pods accessible to other pods and users outside the cluster.
+A pod containing the deployment cannot be accessed without a service.

 ### Kubectl Commands